 Full ingredient measurements and directions included in the printable recipe card below.

-- Combine butter and minced garlic in a heat-safe bowl or measuring cup in the microwave for about 45 seconds, until the butter is fully melted.
+Combine butter and minced garlic in a heat-safe bowl or measuring cup in the microwave for about 45 seconds, until melted.

-4. Next, dry walleye fillets well using paper towels or a tea towel.
-Place fillets of walleye fish on the prepared baking sheet or shallow baking pan.
+Place fillets of walleye fish on the prepared baking sheet or in a shallow baking pan.
 (If cooking green beans or asparagus as a side dish, add the fresh veggies around the edges of the pan).

-5. Pour the lemon butter garlic sauce over the fish and veggies, Then sprinkle each fillet with paprika, salt and pepper.
-Finally, top fillets with lemon slices.
+Sprinkle each fillet with paprika, salt and pepper, then pour lemon butter garlic sauce over the fish and veggies.
+Finally, top fish with lemon slices.

-6. Transfer your pan of fish to the preheated oven and bake for 12-15 minutes or until fillets reach 145℉ and fish flakes easily.
+Transfer pan to the preheated oven and bake for 12-15 minutes or until fillets reach 145℉ and fish flakes easily.

 Note: Cook times will vary based on the thickness of your fish fillets.
 For precision, monitor as the fish cooks using a meat thermometer, or test for flaky fish factor at 12 minutes and add a few minutes baking time, as needed.